 - Statement of Original Work with Competitor Signature (written or electronically typed)

 A reminder that papers of less than 3,000 words in length will not be considered.

 Rules and Score Sheet

 To view the 2018 Paper Presentation Rules, click here.

 To view the 2018 Paper Presentation Score Sheet, click here.

 If you would like to be notified when registration opens, please provide your email address here.

-For more information, please contact the 2017 UTS LSS Vice President (Competitions), Emily Paterson, at email@example.com.
+For more information, please contact the 2017 UTS LSS Vice President (Competitions), Jack Collins, at firstname.lastname@example.org.